 Meet Dr. Bob Sager

 He finished his PhD at Montana State University and while teaching beef production classes a recruiting firm called from Moscow, Russia.
-The past two years he has been employed as a Senior Veterinarian with Miratorg Holdings near Bryansk,, Russia supervising 60 Russian veterinarians and responsible for the health and biosecurity of over 437,000 beef cattle that are on 33 cow-calf farms, 24 yearling or stocker operations, and two 45,000+ head feedlots.
+For the following two years he was employed as a Senior Veterinarian with Miratorg Holdings near Bryansk, Russia, supervising 68 Russian veterinarians and responsible for the health and biosecurity of over 537,000 beef cattle that are on 33 cow-calf farms, 24 yearling or stocker operations, and two 45,000+ head feedlots.

-Bob has seven children and nine grandchildren and his hobby is fly fishing (many donated trips through AABP, ABVP scholarship auctions), ranching and working the soil, and throwing the hammer as he has competed in 30 US National Championships and 15 WMA World Championships on five continents since climbing out of his rolled over pickup while on a ranch call thirty-nine years ago.
+Bob has four children and six grandchildren, and his hobby is fly fishing (many donated trips through AABP, ABVP scholarship auctions), ranching and working the soil, and throwing the hammer as he has competed in 37 US National Championships and 15 WMA World Championships on five continents since climbing out of his rolled over pickup while on a ranch call thirty-nine years ago.